 Pinterest tools for engagement

-Ensure all your hard work doesn’t fall on blind eyes.
+Ensure all your hard work doesn’t fall into the void.
 Here are some tools to help you emphasize the social in this social network.

 Make it easy for your audience to share the love.
 The Save button is one of the easiest ways to passively grow your Pinterest influence and engagement.
 Install it on your website to allow people to save any image they find there to their own Pinterest boards, while linking back to you.
 As impressions grow, so will clicks.